davidjbuchanan/MS4-LiveStrong/README.md

 - Victor Miclovich
     - My Code Institute mentor.
 - Code Institute Tutors
-    - Fine tuning of code
+    - Fine tuning of code.
+- Code Institute Instructors
+    - The course content is ubiquitous, in some form or another, within this repository.
+Many thanks to all who contributed to such an enjoyable course.
 <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" style="margin: 0;">

 ##### back to [top](#table-of-contents)